Chinese New Year 2020

-As part of the carnival, you can expect lively parades, displays, immersive family activities and all of your favourite Chinatown London tenants stepping out to fill your tummies with delicious dishes from around Asia.
-On Sunday 10th February, London will take to the streets to celebrate.
+As part of the carnival, you can expect lively parades, spectacular stage performances, beautiful displays, immersive family activities and all of your favourite Chinatown London tenants stepping out to fill your tummies with delicious traditional dishes and snacks from around Asia.
+On Sunday 26th January, London will take to the streets to celebrate.

 Here’s everything you need to know: